-- What type of gas is to be odorized and the application (e.g., the transmission line, methane producer, farm tap, and so on)
+- Application (e.g., the transmission line, methane producer, farm tap, and so on)

 Natural Gas Odorant Injection System